 -You can perform strict pullups, standard kipping pullups, or butterfly kipping pullups depending on the workout

 -If you cannot do a pullup, you can substitute by performing jumping pullups or by using an elastic band

 -Jumping Pullup- Stand under a pullup bar on top of a box and grab hold of the bar like your ready to do a pullup.
 Now you can “Jump” while doing your pullup.
-I wonder > -Many gyms have elastic bands attached to their pullup bars.
-You can use these by placing your feet into the bands.
-The resistance will make the pullup easier by reduci> -Both of these methods are effective ways to help you to unassisted pullups.

 The CrossFit WOD schedule follows a 3 day on, 1 day off pattern.
 For the majority of us, this schedule will show results and create the basic athlete.
 Serious athletes striving to reach the CrossFit Games will need to follow a more intense and frequent workout schedule not currently covered on this site.
 Remember that all workouts can be scaled.
 During training, it is more important to listen to your body and complete quality reps than it is to finish with flawed technique.
 Start slow and increase speed with proficiency.
 Feel free to contact us if you have any questions.